sarch25/Scalping-Strategy-Backtester/README.md

 - Pandas: Python library used for data manipulation and analysis
 - Pandas TA: Library for technical analysis indicators integrated with Pandas
 - NumPy: Python library used for numerical computing
+- Backtesting: This package provides tools and utilities for backtesting trading strategies using historical market data

 ## Images